AP source: NHL reintroducing enhanced COVID-19 restrictions

 The league said Calgary’s “return to game play is being delayed at least through Saturday” following discussions among medical experts.
 Calgary’s training facilities were closed to players until further notice.

-The person told AP the omicron variant is responsible for the uptick in cases, and is expected to become the dominant strain if the outbreak continues.

-More than 140 NHL players have been on the protocol list this season — including more than two dozen in the last two days — in a league that has proudly noted all but one of its approximately 700 players are considered fully vaccinated even if booster shots are not mandated.
+More than 140 NHL players have been on the protocol list this season — including more than two dozen in the last two days — in a league that has proudly noted all but one of its approximately 700 players are considered fully vaccinnated.
 It is a discouraging trend for the league, which plans to allow its players to participate in the Winter Olympics in China in February unless COVID-19 disruptions prove to be too much.

-The NHL has until Jan.
-10 to opt-out of the Winter Games without financial penalty, but retains the right to cancel its plans up until players are scheduled to travel to Beijing.

-One issue for players is pinning down quarantine protocols should an athlete test positive in China, with some players express concern that they could last up to five weeks.

 In Boston, Patrice Bergeron became the third Bruins player in two days to enter the protocol, following leading scorer Brad Marchand and fellow forward Craig Smith.
 All three could be out until late December; coach Bruce Cassidy, who tested positive Nov.
 30, just rejoined the team on Monday.